glue-viz/glue/doc/installation/installation.rst

    dependencies
    developer

-.. note:: If you are using MacOS X Big Sur and/or Apple M1 hardware, be sure to
+.. note:: If you are using Apple M1 hardware, be sure to read :ref:`apple-m1`
-          read :ref:`apple-m1` and :ref:`apple-bigsur`.
+          before proceeding with the installation instructions.

 Once glue is installed, you will be able to type::